Symmetry, Thermodynamics and Topology in Active Matter

 The field of active matter started out by marrying the fluid dynamics of swimmers with the field theory of pattern formation and phase transitions.
 It has now acquired its own identity as a powerful framework for the description of spontaneous organization in both the living and the engineered worlds on a vast range of scales.
+The role of topology has become evident in active systems and has pointed to the possibility of deep connections with the statistical physics of open quantum systems~\cite{shankar2020topological,fruchart2021non}.

-The dream is to develop a predictive theory that will allow us to design the hierarchical organization of active agents or ``machines'' into larger scale machines tuned to perform specific functions and to adapt to the task at hand.
-While nature does this every day, we are still far from achieving this goal, but continue to make consistent progress, accelerated by intensive programs like Active20.
+\mcm{It has also become evident that the topics discussed here are all interconnected, as displayed in Fig.~\ref{fig:chart}, with many of these connectinons still awaiting quantitative exploration.
+The field of active matter was born from the physicist's ambition to use statistical physics and hydrodynamics to describe collective motion in the living world.
+The active matter framework has now had important successes in capturing examples of organization in living matter on scales from subnuclear to oceanic. } The overall dream is to develop a predictive theory that will allow us to design the hierarchical organization of active agents or ``machines'' into larger scale machines tuned to perform specific functions and to adapt to the task at hand.
+While nature does this every day, we are still far from achieving this goal, but continue to make consistent progress.